tlnagy/tlnagy.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Postdoctoral Scholar in Thomas A Rando's group at UCLA working on muscle stem cell decision making during regeneration.
+I am a Postdoctoral Scholar in [Thomas A Rando](https://randolab.healthsciences.ucla.edu/)'s group at UCLA working on muscle stem cell decision-making during regeneration.
+I am generally interested in how cellular collectives self-organize, how they break symmetry, and how they maintain homeostasis.
+I am particularly focused on how single cells "perceive" their neighbors and environment via signaling networks and how this perception manifests as tissue-scale behavior once many cells interact.
+My vision is that having a quantitative understanding of how cells make decisions in groups can help us understand how tissues break down in aging and disease.

+I primarily use timelapse microscopy to watch living systems adapt and evolve dynamically.
+I love microscopes and the related software and hardware challenges and maintain several microscopy-related software projects primarily in Julia.